mussa-shirazi-imply/imply-kubernetes/README.md

  ## Step1 : Create Kind cluster

 Create the cluster using the default cluster name kind.
-For more information on how to install the Kind application on your laptop, check the
+For more information on how to install the Kind application on your laptop, check the [Kind Quick Start guide](https://kind.sigs.k8s.io/docs/user/quick-start/)

-create the cluster using the default cluster name kind .
-For more information [on how to install ](https://kind.sigs.k8s.io/docs/user/quick-start/) kind application your laptop

 `kind create cluster --config kind-cluster/kube-demo-cluster.yaml`